pablodecm/phd_thesis/src/101_chapter_1.md

-* **lack of a viable Dark Matter candidate**: through a variety of astrophysical observations, including the observed galaxy rotation curves [cite], gravitational lensing [cite] and the Cosmic Microwave Background (CMB) [cite], there is clear evidence indicating the presence of more gravitational interacting matter in the universe than what is expected by contrasting with the electromagnetic spectra.
-It has been estimated that about $85\%$ of massive existing matter in the universe does not notably interact with ordinary matter and radiation [cite], and therefore is referred as *Dark Matter*.
+* **lack of a viable Dark Matter candidate**: through a variety of astrophysical observations, including the observed galaxy rotation curves [@corbelli2000extended], gravitational lensing [@trimble1987existence] and the Cosmic Microwave Background (CMB) [@Ade:2015xua], there is clear evidence indicating the presence of more gravitational interacting matter in the universe than what is expected by contrasting with the electromagnetic spectra.
+It has been thus estimated that about $85\%$ of massive existing matter in the universe does not notably interact with ordinary matter and radiation, and therefore is referred as *Dark Matter*.
 While its particular nature is still unknown, scientific consensus seem to favour long-lived cold non-baryonic matter as an explanation, predominantly weakly-interacting massive particles (WIMPs).
 The three